At Rickshaw, we think recycling is just ace. Why? Because it solves 2 global problems:

 2. What to make super shiny brand new stuff out of.

 It’s also incredibly easy to do, you just have to pop your waste in a different bin, often situated next to the general waste bin (if yours isn’t, perhaps you could be a dear and move it a little closer?
 Ta).

-Our recycling guru is Caroline, one of our Product Managers.
+Our recycling guru is Clare, our office manager.
 She’s so into recycling that she once climbed into her own recycling bin.
 Alright, she may have had a few drinks at the time, but that’s by the by.
 You can often spot her over by the recycling bins, perhaps fishing something out that shouldn’t be in there.
 It makes her very cross when she finds crisp packets in the food waste bin.
 And rightly so!

 While we’re on the subject of bins, here’s how our set up in the office looks.
 It’s working pretty well so far.
 Last time we checked we were recycling 92% of our waste.
 That’s actually 6% off our target of 98%, but we have some rather ingenious plans to improve this.
 One of the more eccentric ones involved a series of elaborate padlocks and codes required to open the regular waste bin.
 This wasn’t popular amongst the rest of the team for some reason…

 But you might well be wondering what we recycle and why we bother.
 We’re fortunate enough to work with a local company, Paper Round, who deal with all our recycling and are rather fantastic in that they’re able to recycle a whole plethora of waste.
 Let’s take a look: